 Let’s explore mobile SDKs.
-We’ll explain what an SDK is and why they are so important when it comes to developing mobile apps.
+First, we’ll explain what an SDK is and why they are so important in developing mobile apps.
+Next, we’ll explain why you must use a mobile SDK and other top development tools to build a stunning User Interface.

-SDK is an acronym that stands for software development kit.
+SDK is an acronym that stands for the software development kit.
+An SDK is a downloadable software package.
 There are a large variety of SDKs available for developers to use.
-As we touched on in the introduction, there are SDKs for mobile and web development projects, but there are also SDKs that help developers build products and applications for specific platforms and services.
+As we touched on in the introduction, there are SDKs for mobile and web apps, but there are also SDKs that help developers build products and applications for specific platforms, services, and mobile devices.

-Basically, there is an SDK specifically tailored to almost every type of platform, project, or product you can think of.
-Now that you know a little bit more about what SDKs are, we can go over what they do.
+There is a mobile SDK specifically tailored to almost every type of platform, project, product, or feature you can think of.
+Now that you know a little more about SDKs, we can go over what they do.

-An easy way to visualize what an SDK is to think of a first aid kit.
-Inside the first aid kit, you have a number of different resources, bandages, gauze, aspirin, etc. A software development kit is very similar.
-Inside an SDK, you typically will have:
+An easy way to think about a mobile SDK is to think of a first aid kit.
+Inside the first aid kit, you have several different resources, bandages, gauze, aspirin, etc. A software development kit is very similar.
+Inside a mobile SDK, you typically will have:

 - Code library